M-Colley/pedsumo/README.md

 Be aware that certain scenarios might not be suitable for this program.
 They might not be compatible with the code or may not bring meaningful results if they lack sidewalks or unprioritized crossings or have broken structures.

-Use OSMWebWizard, if there is need for a new map to simulate. https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html \
+Use OSMWebWizard, if there is a need for a new map to simulate. https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html \
 Be aware that OSMWebWizard can create scenarios that are highly inefficient or may not function in an intended way.

+## PedSUMO Maintenance Plan

+### Objective
+To ensure the continuous functionality, relevance, and improvement of PedSUMO in the dynamic field of automated vehicle-pedestrian interaction simulation.

+### Version Compatibility and Adaptation
+- **Regular SUMO Version Monitoring**: Actively monitor new releases and updates of SUMO.
+- **Timely Adaptations**: Update PedSUMO following a new SUMO release to ensure compatibility.
+- **Backward Compatibility**: Maintain backward compatibility with at least the last major SUMO version.

+### Community Contributions and Collaborations
+- **Open Contributions**: We highly encourage contributions from the community, including bug fixes, feature enhancements, and documentation improvements.
+- **Review Process for Contributions**: All contributions will be reviewed by our core development team to ensure consistency and quality.

+### Documentation and Support
+- **Comprehensive Documentation**: Maintain and update the documentation, including installation guides, usage tutorials, and FAQs.
+- **Community Support Channels**: Establish channels (e.g., GitHub Issues) for community support and feedback.

+### Long-Term Sustainability
+- **Collaborations with Academic and Industry Partners**: Aim to collaborate with other researchers and industry partners to ensure the long-term sustainability and relevance of PedSUMO.
+- **Grant and Funding Pursuits**: Seek grants and funding to support the ongoing development and maintenance of PedSUMO.

+### Commitment
+Our team is committed to the long-term success and usability of PedSUMO, ensuring it remains a valuable tool for researchers and practitioners in the field.

 ## Quick Advice

-### "The simulation runs but there are no pedestrians/vehicles that cause any events."
+### "The simulation runs, but there are no pedestrians/vehicles that cause any events."
 Try using `randomTrips.py` (https://sumo.dlr.de/docs/Tools/Trip.html).
 The most common commands will be:
 ```console
 python [path to randomTrips.py] -n [path to scenario `.net` file] --pedestrian --validate -o ped.trips.xml